jamischarles/til/github-pages/how-to-find-deployed-url.md

 # How to find the url of your github pages

-If you've activated GH pages then you should see
+If you've activated GH pages then you should see this "Github pages" link on your repo.

 ![Alt text](images/env_github-pages-link.png "GitHub pages link")